We have practice guidance to help us modify our usual social work practice approach in the context of a measles outbreak.

 What is family violence

 Family violence, domestic violence, family harm and intimate partner violence are all terms used to describe when one person in a relationship or a whānau or family hurts a whānau or family member or partner on purpose.
-It describes any behaviour that in any way controls or dominates a family member and causes them to fear for their own, or another family member’s, safety or wellbeing.
+It describes any behaviour that in any way controls or dominates a whānau or family member and causes them to fear for their own, or another whānau or family member’s, safety or wellbeing.
 It can include physical, sexual, psychological, emotional or economic abuse and any behaviour that causes tamariki or rangatahi to hear, witness or otherwise be exposed to the effects of that behaviour.

-It occurs within a wide variety of close interpersonal relationships, such as between partners, parents and tamariki, siblings and in other relationships where significant others are not part of the physical household but are part of the wider whānau or family or are fulfilling the function of a whānau or family.
+It occurs within a wide variety of close interpersonal relationships, such as between partners, parents and tamariki, siblings and in other relationships where significant others are not part of the physical household but are part of the wider whānau or family or are fulfilling the function of a whānau or family member.
 Any violence towards a member of a whānau or hapū can be considered violence against the collective whole.

 Dynamics of family violence